millicentli/sketchy-v2/README.md

 # Generating Photorealistic Images from Sketches using GANs
 In this project, we experiment with using GAN models to generate photorealistic images from simple black-and-white sketches.
 The pix2pix and CycleGAN papers (described below) inspired us to use GAN models to approach this problem.
 We tried both a conditional GAN and a CycleGAN model to see how the results would compare.
+Our project video and colab are linked below.

 [Sketchy Project Video](https://youtu.be/acsdXb7oefI) ([Slides](https://docs.google.com/presentation/d/1yN9IvKKX6WaXun1nf3RqvzICjumgZMcPvBAmRS72_0Y/edit?usp=sharing))